Teen idol: 2010s

 In Japan, more and more Japanese idol groups have appeared.
 In Japanese culture, persons called "idols" are media personalities in their teens and early twenties who are considered particularly attractive or cute and who will, for a period ranging from several months to a few years, regularly appear in the mass media, e.g. as singers for pop groups, bit-part actors, TV personalities, models in photo spreads published in magazines, advertisements, etc. One of the most successful groups is Momoiro Clover Z. Their performances incorporate elements of ballet, gymnastics, and action movies.
 During 2014, about 486,000 people attended their live concerts, which was the highest record of all female musicians in Japan.
 Momoiro Clover Z has been ranked as one of the most popular female idol groups from 2013 to 2017.

-In the late 2010s, many young actors developed large followings amongst teenagers and millennials after portraying famous contemporary literary characters.
-The most notable among these were Timothée Chalamet (Elio Perlman) and Nick Robinson (Simon Spier).
+In the late 2010s, many young actors developed large followings amongst teenagers after portraying famous contemporary literary characters.
+The most notable among these were Ansel Elgort (Augustus Waters), Timothée Chalamet (Elio Perlman), and Nick Robinson (Simon Spier).
 These actors were referred to by the media and general public as "White Boys of the Month", with the term becoming a popular meme since.
 Noah Centineo became popular among teenagers and young adults following the release of To All the Boys I've Loved Before, having amassed over 15 million Instagram followers within eight weeks of the film's release; he was dubbed an "internet boyfriend" by the media.

-Although the future members of the boy band One Direction did not do well on the third season of X Factor U.K., guest judge Nicole Scherzinger suggested that they form a group together.
-The result was much fame and fortune for the band, which bursted onto the scene in 2012.
-The group went on indefinite hiatus in 2016, and since 2017 its members have been pursuing solo projects.
+Although the future members of the boy band One Direction got elimated as solo acts on the third season of The X Factor, guest judge Nicole Scherzinger suggested that they form a group together.
+The result was much fame and fortune for the band, who burst onto the scene in 2012.
+The group went on indefinite hiatus in 2016, and since 2017, its members have been pursuing solo projects.

+Kylie Jenner rising to prominence in the mid-2010s can be attributed to several factors.
+Firstly, her appearances on her family's hit TV series Keeping Up with the Kardashians gave her a platform to showcase her unique personality and relatable experiences.
+Additionally, her bold and ever-changing sense of fashion, coupled with her flawless makeup looks, made her a style icon for many teenagers.
+Moreover, her active presence on social media platforms like Instagram and Snapchat allowed her to connect with her fan base on a more personal level, giving them a glimpse into her glamorous lifestyle.
+In 2014 & 2015 she was named among Time magazine's 100 most influential people in the world citing her considerable influence among youth on social media.
+Kylie's influence in the beauty industry with her lip kits and cosmetics brand Kylie Cosmetics also contributed to her teen idol status.